 I walked around this building for about an hour before I decided on this composition, and waited for another hour with my camera on a tripod for some plane to fly around in the place where I wished… I just love photography :-).

 You should also adjust your composition to the lens and focus length used.
-Especially with wide-angle lenses, it is very easy to get a lot of unnecessary things into the shot, in which the viewer quickly gets lost.
+Especially with wide-angle lenses, it is very easy to end up with lots of unnecessary things in the shot, in which the viewer quickly gets lost.
 Believe me, not every scene is right for them, and it’s always about finding some interesting element in the foreground.
 A wide-angle lens simply wants detail, and without it, it’s usually not worth trying.
-On the other hand, if you manage to find such a detail and at the same time with an interesting background, it will be a real eye-catcher.
+On the other hand, if you manage to find such detail and an interesting background at the same time, it will be a real eye-catcher.

 For telephoto lenses, try a minimalist composition based on two or three elements.
 Their placement is especially important, because any imperfection will stand out here.
 Therefore, do not rush anywhere and think carefully about the shot.

 There is nothing wrong with photographing the sun, but if there is only this placed in the middle of the frame, there is probably something wrong with your composition :-).
-Even the sun can be taken so that the resulting photo is not one of many photos that look the same, it just wants to think a little about the composition and want to give it something extra.
+Even the sun can be photographed in such a way that the resulting photo is not one of many photos that look the same, you just need to think about the composition and want to give it something extra.
 Yes, that something extra will always set you apart from others and make your photo stand out.
 You will stop being one of many and it will be you, and others will recognize you based on your work.
 And the first step you can do right on the spot is an eye-catching composition with that extra element.
-It can be, for example, a long exposure, which gives the image a dreamy atmosphere, it can be a detail in the foreground, which immediately catches the eye of the viewer, a flock of flying birds in the background and the like.
+It can be, for example, a long exposure, which gives the image a dreamy atmosphere, it can be a detail in the foreground, which immediately catches the eye of the viewer, a flock of flying birds in the background and so on.
 There can be an inexhaustible amount of those elements, it just depends on whether you want to do something extra in your photography and move it to the next level.

 Although there are certain rules, composition is mainly a matter of artistic feeling and perception of a given place.
-It is together with the subsequent processing of the photo that our brand that makes us unique in that vast world of photography.
+Along with the post processing of the photo, our style is what makes us unique in the vast world of photography.
 Therefore, do not be afraid, especially from the beginning, to experiment and find your own style.
 Likewise, don’t be afraid to be creative and learn new things.
-I’ve been in the world of photography for a long time, but there’s still a lot I can learn and I definitely don’t miss the desire to take my photos to the next level.
-In short, loving and enjoying photography is the best driving force… I wish you enjoy photography at least as much as I do.
+I’ve been in the world of photography for a long time, but there’s still a lot to learn and I certainly don’t lack the desire to take my photography to the next level.
+In short, loving and enjoying photography is the best driving force.

-This building is a real eye-catcher as it is, but if you manage to place a flying bird in the frame, then this detail moves it to another level.
-And I would just like to note that there is no shortage of flying birds in the Netherlands at all :-).
+This building is a real eye-catcher as it is, but if you manage to place a flying bird in the frame, then this detail takes it to another level.
+And I would like to point out that there is no shortage of flying birds in the Netherlands at all :-).

-As I said, the main thing is to have fun with photography, and if my tips help you to be even more happy, then mission accomplished :-).
-Wish you the best light, my friends.
+As I said, the main thing is to have fun with photography and if my tips help you to be even more satisfied with your results, then mission accomplished :-).
+I wish you the best light, my friends.